rthurston1/Team01-Web-Application-Cherish/team/reports/robert-thurston.md

   - **Details:** Planned out and hosted weekly meeting to discuss our progress and what's next to come.

 ### Created Project Folder
-  -**Details:** Created google drive folder to organize information regarding meetings and time availibility
+  -**Details:** Created google drive folder to organize information regarding meetings and time availability

 ### Started and Completed data.md
  - **Details:** Finished writing down details involving how our data will be stored.